Slow the f*st down

 Campaign launch

-The launch will bring together community members, partners and road safety experts to share the story behind the campaign, highlight local data, and give people practical tips to support safer speeds.
+The launch brought together community members, and road safety experts to share the story behind the campaign, highlight local data, and gave people practical tips to support safer speeds

 Learn more about safe speeds